Slamy/motionTestSuite/README.md

 ### Micro Stutter

-I currently have this issue but I don't know why this happens...
+I currently have this issue sometimes but I don't know why this happens...

 ### I have motion sickness now